Wellness at Sayre

 Everyone is encouraged to begin the day with a healthy breakfast.
 Students who have breakfast are more successful in the classroom.
 For adults, it kick starts the metabolism to help burn calories at a swifter pace throughout the day.

 At lunch, we encourage everyone to eat a well balanced meal, including a small portion of protein; some whole grain pasta, legumes, or potatoes; 2 or 3 fruits and or vegetables; low fat milk, juice, or water.
 During lower school lunch, we give students a vegetable and a fruit automatically.
-Studies show that it takes up to 8 different introductions to a particular food before a child will and enjoy it.
+Studies show that it takes up to 8 different introductions to a particular food before a child will enjoy it.
 Peer pressure helps here, too; seeing a friend enjoy, for example, broccoli, will encourage a child to try it.

 Consuming a variety of foods ensures a good variety of nutrient intake.
 These different nutrients; protein, vitamins, minerals, work together to keep our bodies functioning optimally.
-For young atheletes, this equates to muscles growing stronger, and bodies healing and recovering from rigorous activity quickly and more efficiently.
+For young athletes, this equates to muscles growing stronger, and bodies healing and recovering from rigorous activity quickly and more efficiently.

 As a society, we consume too many carbohydrates, too much salt and sugar, and our portions are too big.
 We do not consume enough fruits and vegetables.
 Dieticians suggest we should eat 7 fruits and vegetables daily.
 Throughout the day, there are several opportunities for students to have healthy snacks.
 This is a tremendous opportunity to get 1-2 more fruits and vegetables into our students’ diet.